nicobailon/mcp-gemini-server/README.md

   * *Description:* Sends the result of a function execution back to a chat session.
   * *Required Params:* `sessionId` (string), `functionResponse` (string) - The result of the function execution
   * *Optional Params:* `functionCall` (object) - Reference to the original function call
+* **`gemini_routeMessage`**
+  * *Description:* Routes a message to the most appropriate model from a provided list based on message content.
+Returns both the model's response and which model was selected.
+  * *Required Params:*
+    * `message` (string) - The text message to be routed to the most appropriate model
+    * `models` (array) - Array of model names to consider for routing (e.g., ['gemini-1.5-flash', 'gemini-1.5-pro']).
+The first model in the list will be used for routing decisions.
+  * *Optional Params:*
+    * `routingPrompt` (string) - Custom prompt to use for routing decisions.
+If not provided, a default routing prompt will be used.
+    * `defaultModel` (string) - Model to fall back to if routing fails.
+If not provided and routing fails, an error will be thrown.
+    * `generationConfig` (object) - Generation configuration settings to apply to the selected model's response.
+    * `safetySettings` (array) - Safety settings to apply to both routing and final response.
+    * `systemInstruction` (string or object) - A system instruction to guide the model's behavior after routing.

 ### File Handling (Google AI Studio Key Required)